tartan-ishan/website/_pages/projects.md

         <td style="padding: 10px; border: none; vertical-align: top; font-size: 16px;">
             <b>Motivation: </b>
             With the growing focus on urban air mobility, the development of next-generation air mobility systems has become a paramount area of research.
-This project is motivated from a semi-autonomous approach, wherein pilots remain within the air- craft, supported by advanced co-pilot systems to alleviate their workload during flight operations.
+This project is motivated from a semi-autonomous approach, wherein pilots remain within the aircraft, supported by advanced co-pilot systems to alleviate their workload during flight operations.
-            <br><br>
             To enhance adaptive co-pilot systems, a key aspect is identifying instances when pilots experience high workloads, and one effective method for workload assessment is analyzing pilots’ eye gaze.
             The instance segmentation approach enables a granular understanding of the pilot’s visual focus, contributing valuable insights into workload distribution during different phases of flight.
+            <br><br>
             As a member of a team of three, I took charge of custom data collection and preprocessing, and the development, training, and evaluation of the instance segmentation model.
 I used Detectron2, an open-source object detection and instance segmentation platform provided by FAIR (Facebook AI Research) to train and fine-tune a pre-trained model for instance segmentation.
             <br>
             <a href = "https://sjhpark.github.io/project_desc/cockpit_view">More</a> | <a href="https://github.com/sjhpark/pilotview_segmentation.git">GitHub</a>